-Prune Juice and Butter Recipe
+Prune Juice and Butter For Constipation Recipe

-1. What Is Prune Juice and Butter Recipe?
+What Is Prune Juice and Butter Recipe?

 The prune juice and butter recipe is a home remedy for constipation that involves mixing warm prune juice with a small amount of unsalted butter.
-Supporters of this natural constipation relief technique claim it acts as a mild laxative and easy stool softener, aiding in quick constipation relief without resorting to over-the-counter medications.
+It is also known online as hot buttered prune juice, warm prune juice and butter, or a TikTok constipation hack.

 Prune Juice Fiber Content